 Products have different levels of demand uncertainty.

-For example, there are stable products such as toilet paper, and others much more uncertain, such as umbrellas – which are sold only during rainy periods.
+For example, in every supply chain there are stable products such as toilet paper, and others much more uncertain, such as umbrellas – which are sold only during rainy periods.
 You will probably have a better forecast quality on toilet paper than on the umbrella.
-You might have a stronger safety stock on the umbrella to cover higher risks of shortages.
+You might have a stronger safety stock on the umbrella to cover higher risks of shortages and lost sales.